AIR PURIFYING PLANTS: INDOOR PLANTS THAT CLEAN AIR AND REMOVE TOXINS

 Tips to Pot Air Purifying or any Indoor plants

-After the indoor planters, comes the choice of the well-drained soil to initiate a healthy growth of indoor plants.
+After the indoor planters, comes the choice of well-drained soil to initiate a healthy growth of indoor plants.

 Here is a potting mix that should serve well for any kinda indoor plant.